PedroPertusi/PTCGextension/README.md

 ![rotation_example](assets/rotation_example.jpg)

-Testing the models with more images captured from matches, however, we discovered our model combination was not very successful, with and average accuracy of 40% across all pictures used.
-This accuracy, however, made us optimistic to try the other promising approach we had thought of: An Object Detection and Classification model, trained using **a syntetic dataset**.
+After testing the models with more images captured from matches, we concluded our model combination was not successful, obtaining an average accuracy of 40% across all pictures used.
+However, this number made us optimistic to try the other promising approach we had thought of: a single Object Detection and Classification model, trained using **a synthetic dataset**.

 ### Object Detection and Classification Model\

-The 40% accuracy on our baseline model with 3040 classes made us optimistic about creating this model, given that it would have way more data and time to train.
+The 40% accuracy on our baseline model with 3040 classes drove us optimistic about developing this model, given it would have way more data.

-Given that we had all cards, knew their classes and had table images, the idea was to create a synthetic dataset of table images and labels, and then train an Object Detection and Classification model using this synthetic dataset.
+Given that we had all cards, knew their classes, and had table images, we aimed to create a synthetic dataset of table images and labels, and then train an Object Detection and Classification model using this synthetic dataset.

-This sub-section will list all attempts made and how they evolved from previous attempts.
+This sub-section will list all attempts and how they evolved from previous ones.

 #### First Version - All Classes

-The first version of the model had it's synthetic dataset created using 10 versions of each card, the base card and 9 augmented versions (brightness, noise, resolution, but no rotation) pasted on one empty table image.
+The first version of the model had it's synthetic dataset created using 10 versions of each card, the base card and 9 augmented versions (brightness, noise, resolution, but no rotation, given the cards are always rotated in the table) pasted on one empty table image.

 If you have used the ```data_scripts/dataset.ipynb``` notebook to create the directory with all cards, you can use the ```data_scripts/augmentation.py``` script to create these augmented versions on your local workspace.